 Is Amazon Prime worth it?

-A look at how seven of the best Prime benefits add up
+A look at how eight of the best Prime benefits add up

 The editorial content below is based solely on the objective assessment of our writers and is not driven by advertising dollars.
 However, we do receive compensation when you click on links to products from our partners.
 Learn more about our advertising policy